 - Martin Herraiz.
 O estranho perfeito, a musica orquestral de Frank Zappa.
 São Paulo, 2010.
 A study in Portuguese about Zappa's orchestral works.

 - Brett Clement.
 A study of the instrumental music of Frank Zappa.
 Cincinnati, 2009.
 In my opinion his Lydian theory doesn't represent Zappa's diatonic instrumental music properly (see pages 554-563 of the 4th pdf version of my study or the Lydian theory item in the left menu of this site).

 - Brett Clement.
 A new Lydian Theory for Frank Zappa's Modal Music.
 Music Theory Spectrum, Spring 2014, pages 146-166.
 In this article a refence to my study is made, saying that I found only 28 examples of Lydian.
 This is an incorrect formulation.
 The number 28 is a relative number from a random selection.
-It should not be confused with an attempt to estimate the total number of occurences of Lydian.
+It should not be confused with an attempt to estimate the total number of occurrences of Lydian.
 Besides, the pieces I identify as multi-scale can contain smaller sections as well.
 The point is the following order of scales: Lydian is not the central scale in Zappa's instrumental music.